diversen/pebble-framework/README.md

 # Run tests

-# Edit config
+# Config

-The framework is coupled against MySQL, so in order to run the tests you will need to edit `config/DB.php` and add a correct database.
+The framework is coupled against MySQL, so in order to run the tests you will need to edit `config/DB.php`.

 You can also add a `config-locale` folder and copy the `DB.php` file into this folder.

+`config-locale` will not be overwritten on checkout.

-Edit `DB.php` and add a valid database, username, and password
+Edit one of the `DB.php` files and add a valid database, username, and password

-## Create a MySQL database
+# Install

+    composer install

+    ./cli.sh migrate --up

+Then run the unit tests:

+    ./Pebble/test.sh

+# Docker MySQL

-You can set up a docker MySQL database:
+If you don't have a mysql-server it easy to setup a docker MySQL database:

     docker run -p 3306:3306 --name mysql-server -e MYSQL_ROOT_PASSWORD=password -d mysql:5.7